Sterlin Gilbert: McNeese State

 On December 5, 2018, Sterlin Gilbert was named the head football coach at McNeese State University, consequently avoiding potential termination by USF.
-In 2019, Gilbert led McNeese State to a 7-5 regular-season record.
+In 2019, Gilbert led McNeese State to a 7–5 record.

 Syracuse

 In January 2020, Gilbert was hired by Dino Babers at Syracuse University as offensive coordinator and quarterbacks coach.
 He was not retained on staff after the 2021 season.

+California

+In December 2023, Gilbert joined the California Golden Bears as their passing game coordinator and quarterbacks coach for the 2024 season, but was not retained after that season.